 Examples here:

-MS 2 Navigational Assistance Service (NAS)
+MSP 2 Navigational Assistance Service (NAS) [VTS COMMITTEE]+singapore+CANADA+NL

 Definition

 The NAS is defined by IMO as “a service to assist on-board navigational decision-making and to monitor its effects” (IMO Res.A857(20)).

 NAS may be provided on request by a vessel in circumstances such as equipment failure or navigational unfamiliarity.
 Specific examples of developing situations where NAS may be provided by the VTS include: